cran/supportR/README.md

   date formats and identifies its best guess for the format each date is in (e.g., ‘dd/mm/yyyy’ versus ‘yyyy/dd/mm’, etc.)

-- **`diff_check`**: Compares two vectors and identifies what elements are found in the first but not the second (i.e., *lost* components) and what elements are found in the second but not the first (i.e., *gained* components)

-  - This use-case is more oblique but I find it useful when I’m checking which columns are in the data before versus after a significant wrangling step to make sure no columns are lost/gained unexpectedly

 ### Visualization & Graphics

 - **`theme_lyon`**: Applies a set of modifications to the non-data